Nisha1803/Methodology_Endosomal_Escape/README.md

 5) Run simulations using SSA_simulation.py to model biological interactions.
 6) Perform sensitivity analysis using the included methods to identify critical parameters.

-Requirements
+# Requirements
 To run this pipeline, you need the following:

-Python 3.x
+1) Python 3.8.19
-Required libraries: numpy, matplotlib, scipy, pandas, opencv-python Image processing tools compatible with microscopy images
+2) Required libraries: numpy, matplotlib, scipy, pandas, opencv-python and more information on version in available in package_version.py file.
+3) Image processing tools compatible with microscopy images